Polish

 Then the divorce came.

 Papers turned up.
 She was going for access to my daughter, painting us both as unfit.
 Unsafe.
 Unstable.
-She dressed it up in nice words, but the meaning was simple.
-She wanted a hand on my child.
+Lawyer’s spiel dressed it up in nice words, but the meaning was simple.
+She wanted her hands on my child.

-I was living in a caravan at work at that point.
-Forklift yard, long shifts, nowhere fancy.
+I was living in a caravan at work at that point, in the Forklift yard, long shifts, nowhere fancy.
 I knew I weren’t winning any custody battle on my own.
 Not against someone who could cry on demand and play innocent.
-My wife was a good mum, better than I deserved some days, but she was tired and hurt and my mum knew exactly which buttons to press.
+My wife was a good mum, better than I deserved, but she was tired, emotional and hurt, and my mum knew exactly which buttons to press.

 So I panicked.